ICRAR/ProFit/README.md

 browseVignettes('ProFit')
 ```

+Or if that does not work they are all hosted externally at <http://rpubs.com/asgr/>

 ## Motivation

 This package is designed to offer a fully featured Bayesian interface to galaxy model fitting (also called profiling).
 It mostly uses the same standard inputs as other popular codes (e.g. GALFIT) but can use complex priors and a number of likelihoods.